About Jon Pryse-Jones

 Read more about Jon Pryse-JonesPosts by Jon Pryse-Jones

-Employment Rights Bill – what you need to know
+The Employment Rights Bill – what it means for you

-Posted by Jon Pryse-Jones on July 25, 2024In the King’s speech, the government announced a new Employment Rights Bill.
-We look at what it means for employers and workers.
+Posted by Jon Pryse-Jones on October 10, 2024The government has revealed more detail about the new Employment Rights Bill.
+We take a look at what it will mean for employers.